We are taught so little about our most valuable asset 🧠, and yet the importance of a high functioning brain cannot be overstated.

 - Based on your experience over the past two week, rate yourself out of 10 for each.

-- Decide how you will improve your score in at least one of the areas in the next two weeks.
+- Decide how you will improve your score in at least one of the areas in the next week.